AGE: – Few years old – 20th Century

 FOR PRICE PLEASE CONTACT – include item number below

 Chinese Carved Reclining Buddha Statue in wood, lying in a resting posture on an intricately carved chair supported by clawed feet.
 Gilding worn in places.

-The reclining Buddha is more often representative of the Buddha’s entering into parinirvana (dying).
+The reclining Buddha or lying down Buddha is more often representative of the Buddha’s entering into parinirvana (dying).
 The reclining Buddha is also representative of the resting Buddha or relaxed Buddha, and is a popular posture in countries such as Thailand, Laos, Burma, Vietnam, Japan and China, where Buddhism is the dominant religion, or in countries such as Malaysia where there is a large Buddhist population.

 The reclining Buddha is a popular figure seen in almost all Chinese temples, pagodas and in Buddhist iconography and art.